zdata-inc/kustd/readme.md

 Kustd
 =====

-Kustd is a simple Kubernetes operator which syncronizes secrets between namespaces.
+Kustd is a simple Kubernetes operator which synchronizes secrets between namespaces.

 Installation